 Bones are living, active tissues that the body is constantly remodeling.

-Their functions include supporting body structure, protecting vital organs, and allowing the body to move.
-Also, they provide an environment for bone marrow, where the body creates blood cells, and they act as a storage area for minerals, particularly calcium.
+Their functions include supporting body structure, protecting key organs, and enabling the body to move.
+Also, it is in the bones that the body produces bone marrow and, from there, blood cells.
+Moveover, they act as a storage area for minerals, particularly calcium.

 By adulthood, people have between 206 and 213 bones.
 The reason for the difference is that some people have more or fewer bones in their ribs, vertebrae, fingers, and toes.